vttc08/movie-renamer/README.md

 ## Description

 Rename simple subtitle files into user friendly names for Jellyfin.
 Also rename mkv files in folders with more than 1 mkv files into appropriate names for Jellyfin to recognize.
-Include additional features such as subtitle extraction, UTF-8 and traditional Chinese fix, subtitle synchronization, and subtitle cleanup.
+Include additional features such as subtitle extraction, UTF-8 and traditional Chinese fix, subtitle synchronization, format conversion, SDH removal and subtitle cleanup.

 ## Table of Contents